Architectural Lace by MANTZALIN

 Wall

 Large lace works, when installed on a wall, remain true to lace’s traditional role as decoration, preserving its appearance though significantly enlarging its scale.
-This transformation can turn a seemingly mundane item like a small white doily on a grandmother’s shelf into a ‘cool’ and contemporary design feature (or even an artwork).

 Light